Common and Surprising Reasons a Parent Can Lose Custody of a Child

 Certainly, there is a difference between taking and concealing a child from one California county to another and then returning the child when the perpetrator realizes the dangerous nature of his or her act versus abducting a child and taking that child to a foreign country and refusing to return him or her.

-The method to obtain orders against abduction are similar to any other child custody case.
+The methods to obtain orders against abduction are similar to any other child custody case.

 The California Judicial Council has also created forms for abduction cases that can be used.